systelab/systelab-components/src/app/systelab-components/README.md

 ### Layout

 To manage the layout, alignment, and sizing of grid columns, navigation, components, ... use Flexbox.
-Refer to https://css-tricks.com/snippets/css/a-guide-to-flexbox/ as a general guide and understand https://getbootstrap.com/docs/4.0/utilities/flex/ to better know the utility classes that Bootstrap provides.
+Refer to https://css-tricks.com/snippets/css/a-guide-to-flexbox/ as a general guide and check https://getbootstrap.com/docs/4.0/utilities/flex/ to better know the utility classes that Bootstrap provides.

 As a super basic summary: